 When researching DAA, I came across the usual stuff.
 You know, this is an agonist of this, antagonist of that; it increases this hormone until another hormone is produced to cancel it back out until you are at the point you have less testosterone circulating than you did before you took it.
 To save myself time rambling about it, I'll just give you an example.
 Below, I will provide an excerpt from a website along with a link to its source:

 "DAA accumulates in neuroendocrine tissue such as the pituitary gland, pineal gland and gonads where it works as an excitatory compound to stimulate the release of hormones.
 As the levels of DAA build up in these tissues it increases the production and release of hormones; of particular interest are luteinizing hormone and testosterone.
-Luteinizing hormone is released from the pituitary gland and it signals the release of testosterone from the testes and progesterone from the ovaries.
+Luteinizing hormone is released from the pituitary gland, and it signals the release of testosterone from the testes and progesterone from the ovaries.
 Once the testosterone has been released in excess, the body works to maintain homeostasis by balancing the hormonal ratios.
 Negative feedback mechanisms in the pituitary gland switch off further testosterone release to drop testosterone levels and the body starts converting testosterone to estrogen via the enzyme aromatase; DAA also supports this by increasing the aromatization of testosterone to estrogen and testosterone levels drop while estrogen increases to normalize the ratios and maintain equilibrium."
-Source Link
+Source Link [Link is no longer active.]

 As you can see, those particular "hormone boosting" supplements sound like a waste of time and just goes around in a circle until you are at a point of simply wasting money while maintaining hormonal homeostasis.
 Ha!
 I'm not just singling out DAA, either.
 This goes for most "boosters" out there.
 To make it easier to understand, your body tries to have what we will call a hormone thermostat.
 Things can get a little high or a little low, but it tries to keep it within a normal parameter.
 Getting a slight boost in testosterone is good, but when one tries to overly boost their levels with supplements, it usually doesn't last long due to that homeostasis thingy.